 Now that your garden has been enriched with compost, you can cut down or eliminate the use of chemical fertilizers at the start of the season…. you save $

 Fresh compost looks great as a mulch.
 Spread a thick layer around any plant.

-Vegetable gardeners especially love using compost as a mulch.
+Vegetable gardeners especially love using it as a mulch.